-Several killed in Israeli attack on ambulance convoy: Gaza health ministry
+Israeli air strike on ambulance kills 15, injures 60, Gaza officials say

 Israel-Gaza: Could further escalation lead to a wider conflict?

-A convoy of ambulances was transporting critically wounded patients from al-Shifa hospital to the Rafah border crossing with Egypt when it was targeted in an Israeli attack, said Ashraf al-Qudra, a spokesman for the health ministry in Gaza.

 “We informed the Red Cross and the Red Crescent, we informed the whole world, that those victims were lined up in those ambulances,” he said.
+“This was a medical convoy.”

 Palestinian Red Crescent spokesman Mohamed Abu Musbah said the area where the ambulance was hit was “extremely crowded” with civilians.

+It said that Hamas uses ambulances to transport fighters and weapons and added that a number of Hamas fighters were killed in the attack.

+Al Jazeera was unable to independently verify either account of the attack.

-The largest hospital in Gaza, al-Shifa is facing severe overcrowding, with a bed occupancy rate of 164 percent according to the World Health Organization (WHO), amid Israel’s continuing bombardment and blockade of the territory.
+The largest hospital in Gaza, Al-Shifa is facing severe overcrowding, with a bed occupancy rate of 164 percent, according to the WHO, amid Israel’s continuing bombardment and blockade of the territory.

-At least 16 hospitals across Gaza are no longer functioning due to damage from strikes and a lack of fuel, the health ministry said.
+At least 16 hospitals across Gaza are no longer functioning due to damage from bombing and a lack of fuel, the Health Ministry said.

 The WHO warned Wednesday that the fuel shortage “immediately risks the lives” of the wounded and other patients.